godaddy-wordpress/wc-plugins-snippets/README-gd.md

-# release-template

-* MUST include the following information:

-    * Original author
-    * Description of project
-    * Description of how to use/deploy project, or link to document with the same

-  * This SHOULD also contain:

-    * A link to the [GoDaddy-OSS Slack server][13]

-Add your project description HERE!

 # SkyVerge WooCommerce Plugins

 Welcome to the `wc-plugins-snippets` repository!
 This repository stores code snippets related to [SkyVerge WooCommerce plugins](https://www.skyverge.com/shop/) to modify or add onto plugin behavior.